anitacristina/reading-notes/DESIGN_WEBPAGES_CSS.md

 # Design Webpages with CSS

-In this page I discuss about Chapter 10 and 11 from the book “HTML & CSS” by Duckett
+This page reflects my understanding of Chapter 10 and 11 from the book “HTML & CSS” by Duckett CSS-Cascading Style Sheet.It is the language that helps you to style an HTML document

 ## CHAPTER 10- INTRODUCING CSS

+Below are the three ways of inserting the information in the style sheet

 Types of CSS| Explanation | Example
 -------------|------------|-----------
-External CSS|         |
+External CSS       |         |
+Internal CSS       |        |
-Internal CSS|        |
+Embedded/Inline CSS|        |